 8 km walk start: 10:15 AM

-You can collect your race bib on Saturday, April 12, 2025, between 10 AM and 7 PM at the designated tent near the national flag, at Alameda Cardeal Cerejeira (Alto do Parque Eduardo VII).
+You can pick up your race bib on Saturday, April 11, 2026, between 10:00 AM and 7:00 PM, in the designated tent located near the national flag at Alameda Cardeal Cerejeira (Alto do Parque Eduardo VII).

 The finish line closes at 2:30 PM.
-You have 6 hours to complete your marathon.
+So you have 6 hours to complete your marathon.

 42 km: